microsoft/api-extractor.com-website/pages/setup/generating_docs.md

     npm install -g @microsoft/api-documenter
     ```

-2. Execute API Extractor on your packages to produce a collection of API JSON files (as described [here]({% link pages/setup/get_started.md %})
+2. Execute API Extractor on your packages to produce a collection of API JSON files

 3. Copy your *.api.json files into an input folder, for example: